digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

     Starting from canton 2.4.0, mediator replication is enabled by default when using supported storage.

-Only the active mediator node replica has to be initialized through the synchronizer bootstrap commands.
+Only the active mediator node replica has to be initialized through the sync domain bootstrap commands.
 The passive replicas observe the initialization via the shared database.